 According to The World Bank, by 2050 the global population of individuals over age 65 will double from 10% to 20%.
 In other words, one in five individuals will be of age to retire.
 The reality is, many workers are not prepared for retirement for a variety of reasons.
 One of those reasons is arguably due to the fact that the mechanism for retirement savings moved to an individual orientated savings plan (such as the popular 401(k) in the United States).
 By not having a centralized plan, many workers failed to save enough; however, there is a resurgence in pensions as a method for ensuring retirement security for the workforce.

-Pensions are a concept that seems almost antiquated for U.S. employers, yet elsewhere in the world they are required as an employee benefit.
+International payroll pensions are a concept that seems almost antiquated for U.S. employers, yet elsewhere in the world they are required as an employee benefit.
 Employers with workers in other countries need to make sure their global pension policy covers each of these instances in order to not only remain compliant with international laws, but also ensure the financial wellness for the people that make up their workforce.

 The 401(k) is the tool of choice for U.S. based employers to encourage saving, because it is heavily dependent on employee contributions.
 The United Kingdom in contrast has a mandatory pension system, and that’s just one example key differences in international pension laws.